 Professionalism Statement.
-All students must adhere to the TTUHSC Student Handbook Code of Professional Conduct.
+All Students must adhere to the TTUHSC Student Handbook Code of Professional Conduct.
 Students are expected to conduct themselves in a professional manner in all interactions with TTUHSC students, faculty, staff, guests, and administration.
-Though not exhaustive, examples of unprofessional conduct include: late tuition payment; disrespectful email communication, including failure to respond to email communications; or obstructive, disrespectful, bullying, or threatening behavior in the classroom, laboratory or workplace.
+Though not exhaustive, examples of unprofessional conduct include: late tuition payment; disrespectful email communication, including failure to respond to email communications; or obstructive or disrespectful behavior in the classroom, laboratory or workplace.

 Responsibility of Students.
 Each graduate student is expected to become thoroughly familiar with academic guidelines, Graduate School of Biomedical Sciences regulations, and degree requirements.
-Failure to follow the regulations and requirements almost inevitably results in complications for which the Graduate School of Biomedical Sciences cannot assume responsibility.
+Failure to follow the regulations and requirements may result in disciplinary action.

 Annual Review.
 The Graduate School of Biomedical Sciences requires faculty to conduct a formal review of their students' progress at least once a year.
-The "Record of GSBS Committee Meeting" should be filed with the GSBS office within 7 days of the meeting.
-In lieu of the form, the student's committee minutes may also be provided as proof of the meeting.
+The "Record of GSBS Committee Meeting Form" should be filed with the GSBS office within 7 days of the meeting.
+Along with the form, the student's committee minutes may also be provided as proof of the meeting.
 Any student not making satisfactory progress toward the degree may be placed on probation and given conditions to stay in the GSBS program.
 Continued unsatisfactory progress in any area of a student's work will be cause for dismissal.